ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 In this section we will describe the Retrieval Augmented Generation (RAG) method in more depth.
 We will analyze the important steps for our solution and show the most important code snippets of our implementation.
-Then we list the advantages and dissadvantages of this method.
+Then we list the advantages and disadvantages of this method.

 === Method Description <heading_rag_method_description>
 For the RAG method we will depend on existing pre-trained LLMs.
 We have